dm-p/dm-p.github.io/_posts/2020-12-16-state-of-visuals.md

 ---

-## RADACAD Course - Introduction to Developing Custom Visuals
+## RADACAD Course - Introduction to Developing Power BI Visuals

 And one last thing: Power BI visuals development is highly rewarding, but the learning curve is steeeeeeeeep, and there's not a lot of dedicated resources out there.
 I'm fortunate that the RADACAD team supported my proposal to build a course for new custom visual developers (and maybe existing ones, too!) and my <a href="https://learn.radacad.com/course/introduction-to-developing-power-bi-visuals/?ref=667" target="_blank">Introduction to Developing Power BI Visuals</a> course has just been published in their academy: